 The 70-20-10 Model for Corporate L&D (+Template)

-The 70-20-10 model was created in the 1980s when three researchers (McCall, Lombardo, and Morrison) asked nearly 200 executives to recall pivotal career events and self-report their beliefs on how they acquired knowledge and skills.
+The 70-20-10 model is a well-known L&D framework created in the 1980s by three researchers (McCall, Lombardo, and Morrison).
+Their research surveyed 191 executives to recall pivotal career events and self-report how they acquired knowledge and skills.

-The research suggested that 70% of learnings were a result of on-the-job assignments and experiences, 20% from developmental relationships or social learning, and 10% was a result of formal training and structured learning programs.
+It found that 70% of learning resulted from on-the-job experiences and hands-on learning, 20% from developmental relationships and social learning, and 10% from formal training and traditionally structured learning programs.

 What Is the 70-20-10 Learning Model?

-The 70-20-10 model is a popular learning and development framework and reference model.
-The 70-20-10 learning rule states that
+The 70-20-10 model is a popular learning and development framework and reference model that states:

-• 70% of learning should come from experiences employees face at work.
+- 70% of learning should come from experiences employees face at work while completing their day-to-day tasks.

-Formal learning refers to more structured and organized types of learning and development.
-Formal learning typically involves documented curricula, courses, training programs, workshops, etc. – this type of learning is always designed with a specific learning outcome in mind, often some sort of accreditation or certification.
+- Formal learning refers to more structured and organized types of training.
+Formal L&D typically involves traditional learning methods and mediums – like documented classroom-based curricula, courses, training programs, abd workshops.
+Formal learning is always designed with a specific learning outcome, often like onboarding a new hire, achieving accreditation, or obtaining a certification.

-Informal learning, on the other hand, is not structured and is more spontaneous, often occurring as a natural byproduct of work experience or interacting with peers.
-This type of learning does not have any designed plan or program and leads to improved job proficiency rather than a formal certification.
+- Informal learning is not structured, is more spontaneous, and can be difficult to quantify.
+It occurs as a natural byproduct of work experience or interacting with peers.
+For the most part, informal learning does not have any designed plan or program, but its engaging, hands-on approach leads to improved job proficiency, better knowledge retention, and higher skill ceilings than formal training methods.

 Breaking Down the 70-20-10 L&D Model